logikonabstractions/projectTemplateNestjs/README.md

 # about

+# TODOs
+* use envars to set URLs in react
+* react Dockerfile
+* override runtime envars with docker-compose-dev?

+we should override envars from frontend/.env with docker-compose-dev.yml, because that would allow us to only have to touch the compose file to set the backend running on localhost vs within docker etc.

 ## Usage
 1. build react app (`npm run build` from `/frontend`) if not already built
 2. `docker-compose up` from template root (`/projectTemplateNestjs`)